 Don’t miss one of the prettiest subway stations while you are in Kaohsiung.
 When you take the subway to Formosa Boulevard Station, take notice of the large light installation at the centre of the station in the B1 underground level.

-With a diameter of 30 meters and over 4,500 glass panels, it is the world’s largest glass art installation.
-Built by an Italian artist Narcissus Quagliata, the Dome of the Light has a theme of love and tolerance, and it represents the birth of democracy in Taiwan.
+It is the world’s largest glass art installation with a diameter of 30 meters and over 4,500 glass panels.
+Built by an Italian artist Narcissus Quagliata, the Dome of the Light has a theme of love and tolerance, representing the birth of democracy in Taiwan.

 Walk around the light installation and take photos.
 But also stick around to watch the light show.